Transgender Facial Surgery

 Last Reviewed August 16th 2022

-Multiple cosmetic procedures are performed, often at the same time, to help men who are now transgender wanting to look more feminine.
+Also known as FFS – facial feminisation surgery – the procedure aims to transform facial features that are masculine into a more feminine appearance to help match patients’ gender identity.
+Multiple cosmetic procedures are performed, often at the same time, to help men who are now transgender and want to look more feminine.

 There are a number of reasons why this type of surgery is considered, the main being to create a more feminine appearance from the neck up.